kathyforero/kathyforero/README.md

 # ✨ Katherine Forero ✨

 🎓 **Computer Engineering Student @ ESPOL**<br>
-💖 Passionate about modern software development with a creative flair.
+💖 Hi, everyone!
+Thank you for getting around here 🩷.
+Passionate about modern software development with a creative flair.
 I have a strong background in object-oriented programming, data structures, databases, and tools like JavaFX and Flutter.
 Known for empathy, teamwork, and a love for problem-solving with a touch of elegance.

 ---